ztz2/react-native-barcode-scanners/README.md

     <key>NSPhotoLibraryAddUsageDescription</key>
     <string>$(PRODUCT_NAME) would like to save photos to your photo gallery</string>
 ```
-More about the configuration of react-native-image-picker [here](https://github.com/react-community/react-native-image-picker)
+More about the configuration of react-native-image-picker [click me](https://github.com/react-community/react-native-image-picker)

 ### Usage example
 ```javascript